hoekit/recur/README.md

       recur: "y1226"
     }

-Recurrences can be linearly combined:
+Recurrences can also be linearly combined:

     {
       task : "Weekly meetings",